ericqu/LinearRegression.jl/README.md

 - The standard errors and their equivalent with a Heteroscedasticity or HAC covariance estimator
 - The t values and their equivalent with a Heteroscedasticity or HAC covariance estimator
 - P values for each predictor and their equivalent with a Heteroscedasticity or HAC covariance estimator
+- Type 1 & 2 Sum of squares
+- Squared partial correlation coefficient, squared semi-partial correlation coefficient.
+- PRESS as the sum of square of predicted residuals errors

 ## List of Statistics about the predicted values:
 - The predicted values